AbdelAbys/Abys-converter-tool-main-V2/README.md

 - 'Open File': to open and convert one file only.
 - 'Open Dir': to open and convert a multiple files at the same directory will be converted in one click.
+In order to convert and to save the results, you click on "Convert & Save" button.
+You need to create your folder in which you want to save the results and then click on " sélectionner un dossier ".